-Alec Adamick is the owner of Adamick architecture, a New Orleans firm that specializes in Historic Preservation.
+Alec Adamick is the owner of Adamick Architecture, a New Orleans firm that specializes in Historic Preservation.
 Alec received his undergraduate at Tulane University and completed his Masters of Architecture at the Boston Architectural College.
-After working in both Boston and New York City, Alec returned to New Orleans to pursue his dream of working to rebuild the city of New Orleans with a focus on historic renovation.
-Alec has worked on a multitude of project types during his career, including university buildings, hospitals, veterinary clinics, houses, apartment buildings, churches, office buildings, bars, restaurants, and clubs.
-He loves working with clients to help them realize their vision and is passionate about using thoughtful design to improve people’s lives.
+After working in Boston and New York City, Alec returned to New Orleans to pursue his dream of working to rebuild the city with a focus on historic renovation.
+Alec has worked on a multitude of project types during his career, including universities, hospitals, veterinary clinics, houses, apartment buildings, churches, office buildings, bars, restaurants, and clubs.
+He loves working with clients to help them realize their vision and is passionate about using thoughtful design to improve lives.
 He is the co-director of Open Architecture Network New Orleans, where he provides pro-bono design services to local organizations.
-Alec lives in the Irish Channel with his wife Krista, his son Gabriel, and his dog Sadie.
+Alec lives in the Irish Channel with his wife Krista and son Gabriel.